A traditional firm with a modern approach

 Our specialist child law solicitors aim to help parents whose relationships have ended to achieve practical workable solutions to children’s issues.
 We can guide you towards workable arrangements for most aspects of your children’s upbringing in a way that minimises the effect of the separation on your children’s wellbeing.

-We advocate family mediation or the collaborative approach (where possible) to achieve resolution, but are experienced and skilled in pursuing court applications particularly in emergency situations.
+We advocate the collaborative approach (where possible) to achieve resolution, but are experienced and skilled in pursuing court applications particularly in emergency situations.
 Whatever approach is required, we will always offer the clear, practical legal guidance and empathetic personal support you need to get the right outcome for you and your children.

 For sensitive, expert advice on all areas of the law involving children, please contact our local teams in Winchester, Sunningdale and Alresford.
 Alternatively, you can get in touch wilth our child law solicitors by filling in our online enquiry form.